Mane76/LoRa_APRS_iGate_2nd_gen/README.md

 ____________________________________________________

-Instructions (add your information into the '/data/igate_conf.json'):
+Instructions (add your information into the '/data/igate_conf.json' OR  flash firmware and filesystem untouched and use the WLan Acesspoint feature and WebConfig):

 a) Change _callsign_ from "NOCALL-10" to your CALLSIGN + SSID.